 Let the cheesecake cool completely on a wire rack in the pan.
 While it cools, make the frosting by whipping together the cream cheese and butter until creamy and smooth.
 Mix in the powdered sugar a little at a time until the frosting is well-combined with no lumps.
 Add the vanilla and sour cream and mix well.

 When the cheesecake has cooled, spread the frosting evenly over the top of the cheesecake.
 Cover with tin foil or plastic wrap and refrigerate until well chilled before serving.
 The cheesecake can be made up to two days in advance.

-The cheesecake can be made and frosted 1-2 days in advance and kept in the refrigerator until serving.
+Make Ahead: the cheesecake can be made and frosted 1-2 days in advance and kept in the refrigerator until serving.

-Also, take note of the recipe details when baking so that the carrot cake layer isn't dry.
+Baking: also, take note of the recipe details when baking so that the carrot cake layer isn't dry.